gvwilson/sensibleadventures/iffy/iffy.md

 Wales caught his wrist.
 "What are you doing?"

-"Cutting the affin' engines!"
+"Cuttin' the affin' engines!"
-Uncle Jack yanked his arm free, his face as red as Iffy had ever seen it.
+Uncle Jack yanked his arm free, as angry Iffy had ever seen him.
-"You can't sink 'em and we can't outrun 'em so the only thing left is to run up the white affin' flag and hope you're all they take!
+"You can't sink 'em and we can't outrun 'em so the only thing we got is to run up the white flag and hope you're all they take!
 And if you ever lay hands to me again on *my* ship, I'll---"